Knowing fact from fiction saves lives,

 Click here to download and print this document.
 (PDF 560 KB)

-Read about Best Friends, with the public's help, how they are working to end breed discrimination against all dogs.
+Read about Best Friends, with the public's help, how they are working to end breed restrictions against all dogs.